 - Is the overall appearance of the daycare clean and fresh?
-The care paid to the facility reflects the care paid to your pet
+The care paid to the facility reflects the attention paid to your pet.

-- What’s done when dogs show aggression, growl, or play too rough with each other?
+- What happens when dogs show aggression, growl, or play too rough?
 Separating aggressive dogs is good, but are they crated as punishment, rather than for “down time” or naps?

 - Are the dogs struck (with objects or the hand) as a form of discipline?
-This has no place in today’s society!
+It has no place in today’s society!

 - How often are the dogs let outside to play?
-If there are no outside facilities, are the dogs taken for outside walks several times a day for fresh air and to relieve themselves?
+If there are no outside facilities, are the dogs taken for outside walks for fresh air and to relieve themselves?

 - Where do the dogs go to relieve themselves?
 Are the dogs forming bad habits to bring home by learning to “go” indoors?
-This is especially important for young puppies that are just learning house training, or for dogs that occasionally have accidents in the house; a behaviour that should not be encouraged at daycare
+It is especially important for young puppies that are just learning house training, or for dogs that occasionally have accidents in the house; a behavior that should not be encouraged at daycare.

 - Can you see the washroom area, does it have good drainage and is it kept clean at all times?
-This is important because many common diseases and parasites are transferred via the feces of other dogs
+It is important because many common diseases and parasites can be transferred via the feces of other dogs.

 - Can you take a tour of the daycare at any time?
-This will indicate how well cared for the dogs are when Guardians or visitors are not expected
+That can indicate how well cared for the dogs are when Guardians or visitors can request a tour anytime.

 - What is the ratio of staff to dogs?
-Are there enough staff to adequately supervise the number of dogs in the daycare?
+Is there enough staff to adequately supervise the number of dogs in the daycare?

 - How often is your dog in a crate or exercise pen when you pick them up?
-If your answer is “always” or “often”, stop in randomly to ensure he/she is getting out for enough playtime during the day
+If your answer is “always” or “often,” stop by randomly to ensure the pet is getting out for enough playtime during the day.

 - How knowledgeable is the daycare staff?
-Being Guardians is a good start, but do they have the training to be able to “read” the dogs in their care, to prevent fights or other unwanted behaviours?
-This takes more than just loving dogs and wanting to work with them
+Being Guardians is a good start, but do they have the training to “read” the dogs in their care, to prevent fights or other unwanted behaviors?
+This takes more than just loving dogs and wanting to work with them.

 - Has there ever been a dogfight in the daycare?
 Have dogs ever been injured in fights or otherwise?
 How did it happen, what was done to prevent it from happening?
 Where was the staff at the time?

 - Most importantly, what is your instinctive reaction to the facility and its staff?
-If something does not seem right to you, you have the responsibility to your pet to investigate further, or choose another daycare for him or her
+If something does not seem right to you, you are responsible to your pet to investigate further or choose another daycare.

-- When paying for daycare services, you have the right to expect the best of care for your pet at all times, and increasing your own knowledge is the best way to ensure that care is given!
+- When paying for daycare services, you have the right to expect the best of care for your pet at all times, and increasing your knowledge is the best way to ensure that the best care is given!